Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 = [(Qp Nph) + (Qn Nnh)] / Lh

-Think of the filament as being wound in a single layer on the outside of a distorted torus shaped form having an inner hole radius Rc at the centre of the torus and an outer rim radius Rs.
-The filament winding has both toroidal and poloidal components.
+Think of the charge filament as being uniformly wound in a single layer on the outside of a distorted torus shaped form having an inner hole radius Rc and an outer rim radius Rs.
+The charge filament winding has both toroidal and poloidal components.
 At any point the center-to-center spacing between adjacent windings is Dh.
-The value of Dh slowly changes over the torus surface.
-Hence the average surface charge per unit area decreases with increasing radius R from the spheromak's main axis of symmetry.
+The value of Dh increases with increasing radius R. Hence the average surface charge per unit area decreases with increasing radius R from the spheromak's main axis of symmetry.
 This issue is important in the spheromak mathematical model.

-For a stable charge and energy assembly to exist there must be a stable closed spiral current path which on this web page is referred to as the filament.
-The two charge filament ends are connected together to form a closed path of length Lh.
+For a stable charge and energy assembly to exist there must be a stable closed spiral current path which on this web page is referred to as the charge filament.
+A charge filament is analogous to a coil of garden hose with the two hose ends connected together to form a closed path of length Lh.
 Viewed from a distance this tight closed spiral appears to be a quasi-toroidal shaped closed surface that forms a geometrically stable configuration known as a spheromak wall.

 SYMBOL DEFINITIONS: